-- 3.6 The Commission shall make a determination of whether or not the historically-significant building is preferably preserved within thirty-one days following the close of the public hearing. - (i) If after a public hearing the Commission determines that the building should not be preferably preserved, the Commission shall notify the Building Commissioner and the applicant, in writing within seven business days after the close of the public hearing and the Building Commissioner may issue a demolition permit upon receipt of the written decision. - (ii) If after a public hearing the Commission determines that the building should be preferably preserved, the Commission shall so notify the Building Commissioner and the applicant in writing within seven business days after the close of the public hearing, and no demolition permit may be issued until twelve months after the date of the determination by the Commission. - 3.7 The demolition permit shall expire after eighteen months of being issued.
-This means that once the above conditions have been satisfied, the owner of the property or applicant has eighteen months to demolish the building.
-If the building is not taken down in that period, the owner or applicant shall submit a new demolition permit application. - 3.8 Notwithstanding anything contained in section 17.3.6, the Building Commissioner may issue a demolition permit for a preferably-preserved historically significant building at any time after receipt of written advice from the Commission to the effect that either: - (i) The Commission is satisfied that there is no reasonable likelihood that either the owner or some other person or group is willing to purchase, rehabilitate and restore the subject building, or - (ii) The Commission is satisfied that for at least twelve months the owner had made continuing, bona fide and reasonable efforts to locate a purchaser to preserve, rehabilitate and restore the subject building, and that such efforts have been unsuccessful.
+- 3.6 The Commission shall make a determination of whether or not the historically-significant structure is preferably preserved within thirty-one days following the close of the public hearing. - (i) If after a public hearing the Commission determines that the structure should not be preferably preserved, the Commission shall notify the Building Commissioner and the applicant, in writing within seven business days after the close of the public hearing and the Building Commissioner may issue a demolition permit upon receipt of the written decision. - (ii) If after a public hearing the Commission determines that the structure should be preferably preserved, the Commission shall so notify the Building Commissioner and the applicant in writing within seven business days after the close of the public hearing, and no demolition permit may be issued until: - a. at least twenty-four months after the date of determination by the Commission, for structures that are 200 or more years old; or - b. at least eighteen months after the date of the determination by the Commission, for structures that are at least 150 years old, but less than 200 years old; or - c. at least twelve months after the date of the determination by the Commission, for structures that are at least 75 years old, but less than 150 years old. - 3.7 The demolition permit shall expire after eighteen months of being issued.
+This means that once the above conditions have been satisfied, the owner of the property or applicant has eighteen months to demolish the structure.
+If the structure is not taken down in that period, the owner or applicant shall submit a new demolition permit application. - 3.8 Notwithstanding anything contained in section 17.3.6, the Building Commissioner may issue a demolition permit for a preferably-preserved historically significant structure at any time after receipt of written advice from the Commission to the effect that either: - (i) The Commission is satisfied that there is no reasonable likelihood that either the owner or some other person or group is willing to purchase, rehabilitate and restore the subject structure, or - (ii) The Commission is satisfied that for at least the demolition delay period the owner had made continuing, bona fide and reasonable efforts to locate a purchaser to preserve, rehabilitate and restore the subject structure, and that such efforts have been unsuccessful.